 Oliver is a fresh, positive voice for cultural diversity in children’s literature and has appeared in countless writers, arts and comedy festivals across Australia.
 He has also traveled overseas, appearing in the Festival of Asian Content in Singapore in 2016, Bookaroo Children’s festival in India and Auckland Readers and Writers Festival in 2014.
 In 2017, he went to Hong Kong for the Young Readers Festival and Macau for the Script Road festival.
 In 2018, Oliver has continued to travel around Asia, with the Singapore Writers Festival’ Words Go Round program, Sharjah Children Reading Festival and NEEV festival in Bangalore, India.
-This year, Oliver will return to India for the Disha Literature Festival.
+In 2019, Oliver returned to India for the Disha Literature Festival.

 Oliver’s first book Thai-riffic! was published in 2010 and has made an impact on the literature scene, winning the hearts of many kids and adults alike.
 It has been on the shortlist for the Young Australia Best Book Awards (YABBAs) and Kids Own Australia’s Literature Awards (KOALAs) for five years straight, earning a place in the KOALA Hall of Fame.
 Thai-riffic! has been adapted for stage and made it’s premiere in Sydney’s Seymour Theatre and Monkey Baa Theatre in July 2017.